What is a Medicare Claim?

 Medicare online account

-Most Medicare claims can be made online, with the exception of any services provided over 2 years ago.
+Most Medicare claims can be made online, with the exception of any services provided over two years ago.
 To claim online, you must register a Medicare online account via myGov.

 By mail